bwhiting2356/llm-ui-state/README.md

 ### Current Issues

 * **Function Call Responses**: Currently, the API endpoint responds to the assistant with ‘success’ to all  UI-related function calls, which may not always be accurate.
-There is a possibility of hallucinated responses from the LLM that could lead to errors, and the llm would not know about those errors.
+There is a possibility of hallucinated responses from the LLM that could lead to errors, and the LLM would not know about those errors.
-* **Performance**: The system can be slow at times.
-This may improve in the future as LLM inference capabilities advance, potentially allowing for on-device processing.
+* **Performance**: Responses can be slow at times, especially when the full application state needs to be queried and added to the context.
+This may improve in the future as LLM inference becomes faster or moves on-device.

 ### Future Thinking
-The to-do app is a toy example where LLMs are probably not adding much value.
+* The to-do app is a toy example where LLMs are probably not adding much value.
 But I can see it being much more helpful for a complex and intimiating application like AutoCAD, ProTools, or Adobe products.
+* A multi-modal model could also been given access to a screenshot of the current application state, which could help the LLM guide the user through the interface that they see.